ubugeeei/chibivue/book/online-book/src/10-minimum-example/070-more-complex-parser.md

   }
 }

-// 属性のvalueをパース
-// valueのクォートはシングルでもダブルでもパースできるように実装しています。
-// これも頑張ってクォートで囲まれたvalueを取り出したりしているだけです。
+// Parsing the value of an attribute.
+// This implementation allows values to be parsed whether they are single-quoted or double-quoted.
-function parseAttributeValue(context: ParserContext): AttributeValue {
+// It simply extracts the value enclosed in quotes. function parseAttributeValue(context: ParserContext): AttributeValue {
   const start = getCursor(context)
   let content: string